Marine Protest and Maritime Law

 for not signing bills of lading in the customary form, and for other irregularities.

 It was a precaution in cases involving loss or damage to the cargo or the vessel, or to people on board, or any unusual event, which was likely to arouse suspicion or to become the subject of litigation, liability, or an insurance claim.
-Failure of the captain to make a protest immediately upon arrival at port where he could do so, was considered gravely delinquent.
+Failure of the captain to make a protest immediately upon arrival at a port where he could do so was considered gravely delinquent.

 Reference books contained a collection of protests that might be used in almost any serious emergency, such as the destruction of a ship by fire, damages due to heavy seas or capture by the ships of an enemy.

 Here is a historical example of a marine protest from the Aspinwall Notarial Records, from Boston, in 1648.